ulrikdamm/Ulrikdamm.github.io/_posts/2024-02-13-The-big-Photon-guide.md

 }
 ```

-The static fields are for convenience to make it easier to create error than new ItemPurchaseError { type = ... }, but they also exist for correctness purposes, since you can’t forget to pass in the level for the minLevelRequired case.
+The static fields are for convenience to make it easier to create error than `new ItemPurchaseError { type = ... }`, but they also exist for correctness purposes, since you can’t forget to pass in the level for the `minLevelRequired` case.
 However, if you find them annoying to create, and care less about potentially missing parameters, you can omit these.

 This is quite a lot of code, but it gets worse.
-What if you want a ScriptableObject as an error case parameter?
+What if you want a `ScriptableObject` as an error case parameter?
 Like if you want to buy an item that is an upgrade of another item, and in the case you don’t have the item to upgrade, the error should say “Requires name-of-item”?
-You can’t have ScriptableObject references in an INetworkStruct.
+You can’t have `ScriptableObject` references in an `INetworkStruct`.
 In this case, you’ll have to make a “normal” error, and serialize it into a “network” error, and deserialize it again when receiving it:

 ```c#
 struct ItemPurchaseError {